SereneCai/mean-course/README.md

 # MeanCourse

-A learning journey where a functional blog will be created.
+A learning journey where a functional blog will be created using MEAN (MongoDB, Express, AngularJS and NodeJS).

 Features:

 - Creation of new post
   - Title
   - Content